 Staff Review

-Division staff will review all applications that meet the deadline for eligibility (see basic eligibility and specific eligibility).
+Division staff will review all applications that meet the deadline for eligibility (see Basic Eligibility and Specific Eligibility Requirements).
 Staff review does not include subjective evaluations or comments on the content or quality of any grant application.
 Only applications that meet eligibility requirements will move forward to the grant review panel.

 Staff will contact the applicant during the staff review to address issues with eligibility including: